-This is my easy and foolproof Classic Chocolate Cake recipe, different from the classic Hershey’s chocolate cake recipe in that this is not too fudgy, but perfectly moist, light and fluffy with a close, soft and sturdy crumb, with perfect cake layers, all slathered in a creamy chocolate buttercream!
+This is my easy and foolproof Classic Chocolate Cake recipe, not too fudgy, but perfectly moist, light and fluffy with a close, soft and sturdy crumb, with perfect cake layers, all slathered in a creamy chocolate buttercream!

 Slathered in a creamy, melt-in-your-mouth chocolate buttercream frosting, this is my most requested chocolate cake recipe, and the only one you’ll ever need! 🙂

 Are you looking for the Best Classic Chocolate Cake recipe?
 A delicious, chocolate layer cake with tall, light, fluffy layers?
 And slathered with a creamy chocolate buttercream frosting to die for?
 Then that’s exactly what you’ve found right here! 🙂